jacobheil/ds_site/blog_161012_lira.md

 To my mind, one of the great foundational principles of The Community Within, a principle exemplified by both LiRA and the Black History Archives, is that the research undertaken for the project is presented in a material exhibition within the community itself, in this case the public library, even as it is disseminated and preserved in a digital medium.
 As Roman-Odio framed it in her remarks, the community members are at the heart of such projects, and the narratives that are revealed and interwoven by the project belong to them.

-Projects like LiRA are exemplary, as well, of the ways in which liberal arts colleges might interact with local communities in meaningful ways.
-Furthermore, as a pedagogical enterprise, such projects ask students to go beyond the simple reporting of archival material -- of known histories -- and asks them instead to curate an alternative archive of heretofore unsynthesized material.
+Projects like LiRA are exemplary, as well, of the ways in which our students might interact with local communities in meaningful ways.
+As pedagogical enterprises, such projects ask students to go beyond the simple reporting of archival material -- of known histories -- and asks them instead to curate an alternative archive of heretofore unsynthesized material.

-Ohio Five Digital Scholarship is grateful to have been able to play a part in LiRA and the Knox County Black Archive, but both have come about with a generous support of a number of people and agencies.
+[Ohio Five Digital Scholarship](http://digitalscholarship.ohio5.org/) is grateful to have been able to play a part in LiRA and the Knox County Black Archive, but both have come about with a generous support of a number of people and agencies.
 The LiRA exhibit provides an extensive list of credits and acknowledgement, but I will take this opportunity to underline the contributions of [Jenna Nolt](https://www.linkedin.com/in/jenna-nolt-64135829), Kenyon's Digital Initiatives Librarian.

+What are some of the ways in which you are doing public and/or digital history with your liberal arts students?
+Let us know on Facebook or post a comment a below.